Greenman 2014, a cloud in a bottle & the 9 hour airbed.

 I was lucky enough to receive a call from an old Llangoed mate a few weeks ago – Gez Hughes.
 He asked if I wanted a ‘freebie in’ for the Greenman, well who was I to refuse!

 He did explain that it may involve a certain amount of ‘crewing’ at his event/stall type thing, so after a few seconds of thought, I agreed!

 I hadn’t been to GM since about 2008, I’d stopped going after 3 years because the weather always seemed to be dire down Brecon way at the end of August!
-Once Gez had explained the type of ‘work’ involved, ie. crewing on The Tripsy Caravan, I was off to the cellar to retrieve the camping equipment!
+Once Gez had explained the type of ‘work’ involved, ie. crewing on The Tripsy Caravan, I was off to the cellar to retrieve the coolers and camping equipment! 🙂

 Soon the trusty Toyota was packed, and at 5.15am on the Friday, myself and travelling companion Hari (Gez’s sister) were on the road!